-The white Bordeaux wine of Hostens Picant is has limited skin contact.
+The white Bordeaux wine of Hostens Picant has limited skin contact.
 The wine is completely vinified in used and new, French oak barrels.
-The wine is aged on its lees with stirring for about 10 months before bottling.
+There is no malolactic fermentation.
+The white wine is aged on its lees with stirring for about 10 months before bottling.

-Serving and Decanting Chateau Hostens Picant with Wine, Food, Pairing Tips
+Serving Chateau Hostens Picant with Wine, Food, Pairing Tips

 Château Hostens-Picant Wine Tasting Notes